seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 ---------------------------

 The role of debug information is to provide meta information normally stripped away during the compilation process.
-This meta information provides an LLVM user a relationship between generated code and the original program source code.
+This meta information provides an LLVM37 user a relationship between generated code and the original program source code.